mezera/mrQ/README.md

   - <a href=#example-directories>Example directories</a>
   - <a href=#visualization>Visualization</a>
   - <a href=#alignment>Alignment</a>
-- <a href=#T1-fit-non-linear-vs-weighted-least-squares>T1 fit: non-linear vs. weighted least-squares</a>
+- <a href=#T1-fit-nonlinear-vs-weighted-linear-least-squares>T1 fit: nonlinear vs. weighted-linear least-squares</a>
 - <a href=#parallel-computing>Parallel computing</a>
 - <a href=#forum>Forum</a>